El Al jet in emergency landing after engine blows

 "I didn't have to dive or do a loop," he was quoted as saying on the newspaper's website.

-Pratt & Whitney is a division of United Technologies Corp (UTX.N).
+Pratt & Whitney is a division of United Technologies Corp .
 (Reporting by Steven Scheer; Editing by Hans-Juergen Peters)

+Feb 15 Credit Suisse said it appointed Mervyn Chow chief executive officer of China and Neil Harvey chairman of the Greater China region.